Abduler21/mvc-tech-blog/README.md

 ## Description
 A Tech Blog where you can create a username and make post to the community.
 After logining in, you will see all the post you've made and see an option to make a new post.
-On the homepage, you will see all the post from the community where you can make comments on and if needed, add new posts.
-You can also edit or delete previous post incase of any errors.
+On the homepage, you will see all the post from the community.

 ***